 Jay McInerney wrote the entirely of Bright Lights, Big City in 2nd person.
-The novel begins: “You are not the kind of guy who would be at a place like this at this time of the morning…” This voice can sustain a novel, but not easily and probably not without being regarded by your literary peers as ‘effusive.’
+The novel begins: “You are not the kind of guy who would be at a place like this at this time of the morning…” This voice can sustain a novel—McInerney’s is a very good novel—but not easily and probably not without being regarded by your literary peers as ‘effusive.’
 So, no, probably don’t use it.

 Finding one’s own narrative perspective—that is writing a novel in first person (1P) vs. third person (3P)—is a bigger issue than simply writing “I am going to town” or “She went to town.”
 You’ll likely find that your sentence construction, your cadence—possibly your entire plot structure—significantly different, depending on which voice you choose.
 Visual cues will differ.
 Character depth will differ.
 Your character’s thought patterns will differ.
 Character motivations may differ in terms of your relying on dialog (two characters communicating) versus internal monologue (a character thinking unspoken thoughts to which the reader is privy).
 You may find your entire writing style shifting to some degree, to accommodate the voice you choose.

 Also, when writing in 1P, using a narrative or narrator’s voice, you’re restricted to solely using the “I” character to impart knowledge to the reader.
 Mary may be thinking about killing me, but I don’t know that for certain.
 Only your principal character will reveal thoughts to the reader—an attribute that can be both incredibly illuminating and restricting.
 If you’re writing in 1P, you’re allowing the character to speak directly to the reader.
 For instance, Barbara Kingsolver begins her novel The Bean Trees: